Living in Belgium? Find out how to get the right healthcare for you and your family with our guide to going to the doctor in Belgium.

 Who can access doctors in Belgium?

-Expats moving to Belgium need to register as a resident and make social security contributions before they can join a state health insurance scheme and access healthcare.
+Expats moving to Belgium need to register as a resident and make social security contributions in Belgium before they can join a state health insurance scheme and access healthcare.

 Once you’re registered and have obtained your national residency card, you can take out a basic health insurance policy with a Belgian insurer, which will also cover any dependents you have.